bigscience-workshop/data_tooling/pii-manager/doc/tasks.md

    inside `PII_TASKS`
  * For Callable tasks, use the function docstring to add the documentation.
  * For Class tasks, add the documentation as the _class level_ docstring.

+For any task type, if using the "full" description in `PII_TASKS`, a `doc` field can be added to the dictionary descrption, and it will override any automatic generation from docstrings.

 [regex]: https://github.com/mrabarnett/mrab-regex